-Human bodies have a very quick response when exposed to cold, as experienced by stepping outside on a snowy day.
-Your extremities react first, with fingers begin to feel cold and turn blue, while your body starts shivering.
-If you remain in the cold, it begins to affect your ability to think and react.
+Human bodies have a very quick response when exposed to cold, as experienced by stepping outside on a snowy day: Your body extremities react first, with fingers begin to feel cold and turn blue, while your body starts shivering.
+If you remain in the cold, it begins to affect your ability to think and react…

-Both cold and heat are stressors.
-Why would anyone want to intentionally expose themselves to it?
+So why would anyone want to intentionally expose themselves to extreme cold?

 The brain also released proteins related to col, such as RNA binding motif 3.
 This is a protein that is in most parts of the body, even the brain.
 The primary purpose of RNA binding motif 3 is to increase the synthesis of other proteins to improve cognitive and behavioral responses.
 This can be used to help mitigate certain neurodegenerative diseases.